 (iii) experience in the use and familiarity of the type of equipment used.

-(B) Specific qualifications for RSOs by facility are as follows. : (i) Healing arts facilities shall have:
+(B) Specific qualifications for RSOs by the facility type are as follows.

+(i) RSOs for healing arts facilities shall meet the following qualifications:

-(I) a practitioner RSO with documentation of licensing board number; or
+(I) practitioner RSOs shall submit documentation of the practitioner’s licensing board number; or

+(II) for a non-practitioner RSO with radiation machine-related credentials, the following credentials will be accepted for an RSO who is not a practitioner: